beautyinfallingleaves/rain-or-shine/README.md

 ## Instructions

+Visit localhost:8080 in your browser.

-Rain or Shine will automatically look up your local forecast if you grant permission & your browser supports geolocation.
+Rain or Shine will initially look up your local forecast if you grant permission & your browser supports geolocation.

 Otherwise, type 3 or more characters into the location search field to search for locations, and select one to get your forecast.